Alcoa accused of not ‘putting up a fight’ to save Ferndale aluminum plant as plans to curtail operations move ahead

 Top representatives of a machinists union on Wednesday accused Alcoa of not “putting up a fight” to save roughly 700 jobs at the company’s Ferndale aluminum smelter in Whatcom County.

 Pittsburgh-based Alcoa announced last month it would curtail operations at the Intalco plant by late July, citing a global oversupply of aluminum, falling prices and a dismal economic outlook given the coronavirus pandemic.
-Since then, local lawmakers and the International Association of Machinists and Aerospace Workers have written Aloca and the Trump administration asking they explore ideas to maintain a plant that has operated since 1966.
+Since then, local lawmakers and the International Association of Machinists and Aerospace Workers have written Alcoa and the Trump administration asking they explore ideas to maintain a plant that has operated since 1966.

 But Alcoa CEO Roy Harvey wrote the union Tuesday night that curtailment plans are moving forward, stating the smelter lost $24 million in the first quarter and the company’s improvement efforts “have not yielded changes that would improve the competitiveness of Intalco in the foreseeable future.’’